-- Damaged Windows installation can cause this problem to occur, so you might have to repair it.
+- A damaged Windows installation can cause this problem, so you might have to repair it.

-- In some instances, the only way to deal with this issue is to perform an in-place upgrade.
+- Sometimes, the only way to deal with this issue is to perform an in-place upgrade.

 There are all sorts of errors that you can encounter when upgrading, but today we’re going to focus on Windows 10 upgrade error code 0x0.

-In most cases, these types of errors appear because your installation is damaged.
-There are multiple reasons for this issue to occur, so pinpointing the exact cause isn’t always simple.
+In most cases, these errors appear because your installation is damaged.
+However, there are multiple reasons for this issue to occur.
+Below are some of the notable causes:

-How can I fix Windows 10 upgrade error code 0x0?
+How can I fix error code 0x0 in Windows 10?